evgenii-baev/mcp-enhancement-servers/README.md

 ### Model Selector Server

 Helps select the optimal model for a specific task.
+Now with enhanced capabilities for programming tasks, including architecture selection, design patterns, algorithms, and data structures.

 **Capabilities:**
 - `select_model`: Selects the optimal model based on task requirements and constraints
+- `list_models`: Lists all available models, optionally filtered by category
+- `compare_models`: Compares two or more models side by side

+See [Model Selector Usage Guide](docs/MODEL_SELECTOR_USAGE.md) for detailed examples and best practices.

 ### Sequential Thinking Server